mizzioisf/openhospital-client/README.md

 Error on creating OH Database error while loading shared libraries: libncurses.so.5.
 ```

-You have to install the ncurses library:
+You have to install the ncurses librares, on Ubuntu:

 ```
 sudo apt-get install ncurses